- 30 Jan 2024

 Error meaning - A select field option that does not yet exist in the field was present in the API request body.

-When creating or updating records, if the choice string does not exactly match an existing option, the request will fail with an INVALID_MULTIPLE_CHOICE_OPTIONS error unless the typecast parameter is enabled.
+INVALID_MULTIPLE_CHOICE_OPTIONSerror unless the typecast parameter is enabled.
 If typecast is enabled, a new choice will be created if one does not exactly match.
 To see an example of how to include the typecast parameter in your request body, visit the API documentation under "Create records".

 429 error: too_many_requests

 Error meaning - The rate limit of 5 requests per base per second was exceeded.
 You will need to wait 30 seconds before subsequent requests succeed.

 Troubleshooting steps - Add timeouts to the code to ensure that it stays under the rate limit.

 Server error codes